MagixModLegacy/Magix/README.md

 # Magic in the game
 But you will need to do something before you will unlock it.

+# Harder gameplay but interesting
+Yes it was too easy.
+Since I made the mod it was 2k19 i noticed that increased difficulty/making normal things harder to unlock makes this game more interesting and enjoyable

 # Mod that is getting updates
 Yes it does.
 Not everyday but I try to launch a one update per 1 to 2 weeks.